 For example, in a replicated system, you can use a primary node (master) for data writes and passive nodes (slaves) for running analytical queries and read queries without affecting the performance of the primary node.
 If an active node fails for some reason, one of the passives can be elected as the master, ensuring database availability.
 You can easily query replication metrics by accessing the pg_stat_replication table in PostgreSQL.
 I recommend running PostgreSQL with high availability when you’re running production systems.

-You can derive quite a few metrics from analyzing logs, such as the number of log lines containing warn or error messages.
+You can derive quite a few metrics from log monitoring and log analysis, such as the number of log lines containing warn or error messages.
 This can give you an early indication that there’s something wrong with the database, which should prompt your DBAs to further analyze the situation and take a look at the logs.
 This can help you respond to errors thrown by the database before they lead to more serious problems.

 From PostgreSQL logs, you can extract metrics like connection_login, which provides information about each connection and disconnection, and log_min_duration_statement, which helps analyze slow queries.